uutzinger/airquality/Readme.md

 # Airquality Sensors with ESP8266
 The goal of this project is to connect several air quality sensors via i2c bus to a wireless microcontroller.

-There exisits many sensor for indoor air quality (see below).
+There exisits many sensor for indoor **air quality** (see below).
 If individual gas concentration needs to be meausred, usualy a metal oxid sensor needs to be heated for a brief time.
 Power consmpution will be high and the system should be run using an AC adapter.
 For humidity, tempterauter and pressure, the system can run from a battery.

 The hardware includes a 3.3V to 5V with voltage level shifter and an ESP8266.
-At this time the software supports the following devices:
+At this time the software **supports the following devices**:
 - LCD 20x4  (requires 5V signal and power)
 - SCD30 Senserion CO2
 - BME680 Bosch Temp, Humidity, Pressure, VOC